Want this content in audio format? Just click play below!

 What to Wear

 Wear a nice, clean set of clothes.
 You don’t have to dress up fancy, but putting in the effort to clean up a bit and show that the meeting is important to you will be noticed.
 You don’t want to seem like you just rolled out of bed or don’t care enough to put in the effort to present yourself well.

 Some coaches care less than others about some of these suggestions, but it’s always better to play it safe and adjust once you have a better feel for the coach and program.
 Follow these simple behavior rules:

-Phones Away: Turn your phone off or put it away.
+Put your phone away and leave it there, unless you are pulling it out to take pictures.
 In our survey of college coaches, constantly checking phones during visits was a huge pet peeve of many coaches.
 Give the coaches your undivided attention for the entire visit.
 If you want to take a picture, ask the coach if it’s okay, that way the coaches know why you are going to your phone.